kjswedberg/kjswedberg.github.io/week9.md

 I also updated the Battery Backup Calculations document that I started yesterday.
 This mainly involved changing the format of the equations, so that they were formated nicer.

+## Thursday, July 16, 2020

+Today, I mainly focused on preparing for the presentation tomorrow.
+I also worked more on a course through DataCamp about Python and Pandas.